|Salary:||$6,003 – $7,519 month|

 Education, Training and Experience Guidelines:

 Bachelor’s Degree in Accounting, Finance, Business Administration or related field and three years of progressively responsible professional accounting experience, including experience with general ledgers and journal entries, financial reports, recordkeeping and budget preparation in a medium to large scale finance or accounting department; preferably in government/public sector accounting.
 In addition, three years of staff supervisory responsibility.
+Experience may be substituted for education at one year of relevant experience for each year of required education.

 Must have a valid Washington State driver’s license (or be able to attain at time of appointment) and a driving record acceptable to the City’s insurance carrier.